Food allergy and intolerance in cats

-We use larvae from mealworm or black soldier flies.
+We use larvae from black soldier flies.
 These are sourced from small European farms, who we work with closely.
 This allows us to ensure high-quality food standards and short transportation distances.
 This approach is also helping us develop an interesting alternative to conventional meat for human nutrition in Europe.

 Using insects brings lots of benefits – both in terms of health and for the environment.